-6. Responsible Sourcing and Raw Materials Policies
+6. Responsible Sourcing and Raw Materials Policies Cotton

-Cotton

 - NEXT does not support the use of cotton from Uzbekistan, Turkmenistan or the Xinjiang region of China in our textile products as sourcing cotton from these regions is banned as part of our Cotton Policy - It is our expectation that our suppliers will source cotton in alignment with our Cotton Policy and they make efforts to communicate our concern for this issue down the supply chain.
 We will continue this ban until we have seen evidence that progress has been made to end the use of forced or child labour.
-We understand that cotton is an internationally traded commodity and that raw cotton sources are not always easily identifiable - Our 2025 target is to source 100% of our cotton from responsible sources which we define as Better Cotton (BC), recycled, certified organic, organic in conversion or US cotton - The cotton we source through BCI is sourced as Better Cotton.
-It should be noted that Better Cotton is not physically traceable to end products as it is sourced on a mass balance system.
-However, BCI farmers benefit from the demand for Better Cotton in equivalent volumes to those we source - Organic in conversion NEXT has started a programme to increase the amount of certified organic cotton it uses, known as organic in conversion cotton, into our offer of more responsibly sourced cotton.
-We recognise for many smallholder farmers it is a risk to go through the tough conversion process without the right support, so we are working in partnership with Arvind Limited, who has a robust programme to support farmers who want to make the conversion from conventional to certified organic cotton.
+We understand that cotton is an internationally traded commodity and that raw cotton sources are not always easily identifiable.

+- Our 2025 target is to source 100% of our cotton from responsible sources which we define as Better Cotton (BC), recycled, certified organic, organic in conversion or US cotton - The cotton we source through BCI is sourced as Better Cotton.
+Better Cotton is not physically traceable to end products as it is sourced on a mass balance system.
+However, BCI farmers benefit from the demand for Better Cotton in equivalent volumes to those we source - Organic in conversion NEXT has started a programme to increase the amount of certified organic cotton it uses. known as organic in conversion cotton, into our offer of more responsibly sourced cotton.
+We recognise for many smallholder farmers it is a risk to go through the tough conversion process without the right support, so we have committed to a four-year partnership with Arvind Limited, which has a robust programme to support farmers who want to make the conversion from conventional to certified organic cotton.
 They offer technical assistance throughout the process and guarantee to buy the cotton at a premium for the cotton farmers.
-Through this programme we are working with 1,500 small holder farmers in the Madhya Pradesh region in India.
+This programme will involve 14.000 farmers in the Maharashtra region of India.
 Cotton in Conversion allows farms growing cotton organically to sell their crop while they are in the multi-year process of getting certified.
 At NEXT, we want to play our part to encourage more farmers to navigate the transition to organic cotton as well as support the farmers and their commitment to getting their organic cotton certification